laravel/docs/eloquent.md

 <a name="default-attribute-values"></a>
 ### Default Attribute Values

 By default, a newly instantiated model instance will not contain any attribute values.
-If you would like to define the default values for some of your model's attributes, you may define an `$attributes` property on your model:
+If you would like to define the default values for some of your model's attributes, you may define an `$attributes` property on your model.
+Attribute values placed in the `$attributes` array should be in their "storable" format as if they were just read from the database:

     <?php